 On the other hand, the general condition of your floors and walls will have an impact on the value of your home.
 Fix any damage in the drywall; clean your floors to make them look as well-maintained as possible.
 If you’re trying to get a higher home appraisal, make sure you have paperwork on any home improvement projects that aren’t obvious.
 If the laminate flooring, for example, still has three years left on its installation warranty, show this to the home appraiser.
 Some general outdoor landscaping may also be in order, but otherwise don’t spend a bunch of time or money on smaller items that won’t have any bearing on your home appraisal.

-Need to find a pro for your home appraisal?Find Pros
+Ready to start your home appraisal?Find Pros

 Conducting Your Own Home Appraisal